DavidVorick/CodeCommit/UserSpecification.md

 The flag '--commit' can also be used to trigger this workflow.

+### Auto Workflow

+The 'auto-workflow' workflow uses LLMs to run a series of programming tasks in an automated pipeline, delivering a comprehensive milestone pipeline that verifies specifications, delivers implementations, authors tests, and overall ensures that code is brought to the highest level of quality across a deep series of automated prompts.

+The flag '--aw' can be used to trigger this workflow.

 ### Checking Consistency

 The 'consistency' workflow uses LLMs to verify that the project is self